jainyk/reactjs/README.md

 ```

 ### Conclusion:
-In this comprehensive DevSecOps Kubernetes project, we successfully:
+In this comprehensive DevSecOps Kubernetes project, I successfully:

 - Established IAM user and Terraform for AWS setup.
 - Deployed Infrastructure on AWS using Github Actions and Terraform and, configured tools.